 (vii) a person who would be a controlling person of an entity described in clauses (i) - (vi) of this subparagraph, if that entity were the applicant or license holder.

 (B) The term does not include an employee, lender, secured creditor, or other person who does not exercise formal or actual influence or control over the operation of a facility.

-(15) DADS--The term referred to the Department of Aging and Disability Services; it now refers to HHSC.
+(18) CPR--cardiopulmonary resuscitation.

-(16) Dangerous drug--Any drug as defined in the Texas Dangerous Drug Act, Health and Safety Code, Chapter 483.
+(19) Dangerous drug--Any drug as defined in the Texas Dangerous Drug Act, Texas Health and Safety Code, Chapter 483.

-(17) Department--HHSC.
+(20) Designee--A state agency or entity with which HHSC contracts to perform specific, identified duties related to the fulfillment of a responsibility prescribed by this chapter.

-(18) Designee--A state agency or entity with which HHSC contracts to perform specific, identified duties related to the fulfillment of a responsibility prescribed by this chapter.
+(21) DFPS--Texas Department of Family and Protective Services.

-(19) Direct ownership interest--Ownership of equity in the capital, stock, or profits of, or a membership interest in, an applicant or license holder.
+(22) Direct ownership interest--Ownership of equity in the capital, stock, or profits of, or a membership interest in, an applicant or license holder.